HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/higher_order_functions_for_lists.md

 \end{aligned}
 $$

-The functions `foldl` and `foldr` will have the same result when used on a commutative function.
+The functions `foldl` and `foldr` will have the same result when used on an associative function.

 ```haskell
 > foldl (+) 0 [1,2,3,4]